Best Online MBA in Project Management Programs

 Project managers help companies turn plans into tangible results.
 A master of business administration (MBA) in project management provides graduates with the skills and experience needed to obtain advanced managerial roles.
 An MBA teaches students about accounting, finance, human resources, strategic planning, and business operations.

-The total tuition for an MBA in project management can range from $20,000-$40,000.
+According to data collected by BestColleges, the total tuition for an MBA typically ranges from $35,000-$85,000.
 An online MBA tends to cost less than an on-campus degree and can take 2-3 years to finish.
 However, many accelerated online tracks allow students to graduate in about 12 months.

 Many sectors of the U.S. economy need project managers.
 The Bureau of Labor Statistics (BLS) projects that employment for managers could grow by 5% between 2019 and 2029, resulting in over 500,000 new jobs.
 According to PayScale, project managers with MBAs earn an average annual salary of $83,030.